ConvertKit/story_teller/README.md

 StoryTeller is built around three concepts: `StoryTeller::Book`, `StoryTeller::Chapter` and `StoryTeller::Story`.
 Together they are the building blocks to create a clear context around your logs.

 ### Book
-A book is lazily created for each of the thread your ruby problem runs.
+A book is lazily created for each of the thread your ruby program runs.
 When a chapter or a story is created, it will gather information for the current Book and assign some context, like UUID to the logs.

 ### Chapter
 Chapter is what is created when invoking `StoryTeller.chapter(title:, subtitle:, &block)`.
 The chapter is a context that is created for all the logs that are going to occur inside the block that is passed.
 If you have a controller action that instantiates an object which, in turn, does a lot of things that you'd like to log, you should call `StoryTeller.chapter(title:, subtitle:, &block)` and do all the processing inside the block.